Garrett Motion - Cash Flow Machine with 100% Upside Potential

 Reuters: US eases tailpipe rules, slows EV transition through 2030

 From the demand perspective, republicans are still quite reluctant to buy EVs, and the adoption of EVs in republican states is much lower (The Washington Post).
-If Trump becomes a president, it could further slow down the adoption.
+If Trump becomes president, it could further slow down the adoption.

-McKinsey reported that 46% of EV owners in US (and 29% globally) would likely switch back to ICE vehicle due to total costs of ownership and too much impact on long-distance trips.
+McKinsey reported that 46% of EV owners in the US (and 29% globally) would likely switch back to ICE vehicle due to total costs of ownership and too much impact on long-distance trips.

 There are also concerns about the profitability of EVs.
 At the same time, automakers start looking more and more towards hybrids, which offer benefits of both ICEs and EVs while being profitable.